AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 - **Cryptographic attack**: It affects secure forms of communicaton between a sender and intended recipient.
 Some types are: birthday, collision, downgrade, etc.

-- **Web vulnerability**: Unique flaw in a web application that a threat actor could exploit to allow unauthorized access, data theft, and malware deployment. stay up-to-date on the most critical risks to web applications with [Open Web Application Security Project (OWASP) Top 10](https://owasp.org/www-project-top-ten/).
+- **Web vulnerability**: Unique flaw in a web application that a threat actor could exploit to allow unauthorized access, data theft, and malware deployment.
+Stay up-to-date on the most critical risks to web applications with [Open Web Application Security Project (OWASP) Top 10](https://owasp.org/www-project-top-ten/).

 - **Penetration testing** (pen testing): Act of participating in a simulated attack that helps identify vulnerabilities in systems, networks, websites, applications, and processes.
 It's a thorough risk assessment that can evaluate and identify external and internal threats as well as weaknesses.